What Is Tuna Crudo

 “Crudo” translates to “raw” in Italian.
 This term applies to fish, shellfish and beef.
-It’s typically served as an appetizer, however we usually serve it as a light lunch along with Tuna Sashimi.
+It’s typically served as an appetizer.

 Fish crudo is thinly sliced and is accented with namely oil and citrus.
 The rest of the components can vary.
-It’s similar to sashimi, however sashimi is dipped in soy sauce vs a citrus based dipping sauce.
+It’s similar to Tuna Sashimi, however sashimi is dipped in soy sauce vs a citrus based dipping sauce.

 Crudo of Tuna Ingredients

-Only a few ingredients are required to make the dipping sauce: Soy sauce, lime juice, yuzu, sesame oil and ginger.
+Dipping Sauce – Only a few ingredients are required to make the dipping sauce: Soy sauce, lime juice, yuzu, sesame oil and ginger.
 The yuzu can be omitted altogether if you don’t have access to it.
+It’s the same base I use in my Beef Tataki recipe.

-Here are a few garnishes we utilize when making this tuna crudo recipe.
+Garnishes – Here are a few garnishes I utilize when making this tuna crudo recipe.
 All garnishes are optional, however all add flavor and texture to the recipe: Sesame seeds, chives, jalapeno slices, sea salt and microgreens.

 Pro Tips